Deep Fried S’mores

-Deep Fried S’mores are one of those cray desserts you have to try at least once!
-It could be our favorite s’mores recipe of all time, and is inspired by our viral deep fried cookie dough.
-We knew we had to try s’mores next…
+Deep Fried S’mores are one of those cray desserts you have to taste at least once!
+It could be our all-time favorite s’mores treat, inspired by our Deep Fried Cookie Dough and Deep Fried Cheesecake recipes.

 How to make deep fried s’mores